arq5x/bedtools2/README.rst

 Details
 -------
-First created out through urgency and adrenaline by Aaron Quinlan Spring 2009.
+First created through urgency and adrenaline by Aaron Quinlan Spring 2009.
 Maintained by the Quinlan Laboratory at the University of Virginia.

 1. **Lead developers**:           Aaron Quinlan, Neil Kindlon